 Do we need chemicals at all to effectively wash our hair?

-In short, no. You could wash your scalp and hair with clays, tea infusions, eggs, root powders like yucca and other mucilage (gooey/snotty) ground up plants that contain natural saponins, or soapy-like effects.
+The short answer is, no. You could wash your scalp and hair with clays, tea infusions, eggs, root powders like yucca and other mucilage (gooey/snotty) ground up plants that contain natural saponins, or soapy-like effects.

-"If you can't pronounce it, it's bad for you".
+MYTH: "If you can't pronounce it, it's bad for you".

 You've probably read that somewhere, I can almost guarantee it!
 While it's true that many cosmetic ingredients are hard to pronounce, I can tell you they're not all bad!
 Same goes for ingredients you would see in a store-bought bread, like Xanthan Gum or Carrageenan (a thickener and an emulsifier).